ITU-BDSA23-GROUP24/Chirp/docs/rapport.md

 ## Extra features - wild style
 We chose to implement two extra features beyond the required functionality of Chirp.
 The first was cheep deletion.
 Implementing it was simple, as a method for removing cheeps from the database already existed in the cheep repository.
 However, it also required us to include the ID of cheeps in the cheep DTO even though the ID is never shown to users.
 This is not ideal, though it is a necessary compromise to make.
 The same would be necessary for most features that add further functionality to cheeps, like “likes”, commenting, etc.

 The second feature we added was “tagging” other authors in cheeps.
-This means a user can create links to other authors when writing cheeps.
-(For tagging use this format ‘@(author)’).
+This means a user can create links to other authors when writing cheeps (to tag, use the format ‘@(author)’).
 A tagged author is not notified of them being tagged.
 The intention was for tagging to be for readers of the cheep more so than the tagged author.
 Notifying tagged authors would be a good, and obvious, further enhancement for this feature.

 **Usage example:**